Social Media Policy

 • Deliberately impersonate someone else

-• Include personal contact details such as phone numbers, postal or email addresses
+• Include personal contact details such as phone numbers and postal or email addresses

 • Describe or encourage activities which could endanger the safety or well-being of others